A Scalable Multi-LLM Collaboration System with Retrieval-based Selection and Exploration-Exploitation-Driven Enhancement: Related works

 \section{Related works}

-Recent advances in MACS have demonstrated significant potential for various fields.
-Existing methods can be broadly categorized into prior-based and posterior-based collaboration methods.

-\textbf{Prior-based LLM Collaboration.} Prior-based methods~\cite{chen2025symbolic,lu2023routing,shnitzer2023large,srivatsa2024harnessing} focus on dynamically selecting or routing LLMs before generating responses.
-Mixture of Agents (MoA)~\cite{wang2024mixture} introduces a framework for combining LLM agents into ensembles, relying on a fixed set of agents across tasks.
-Similarly, Self-MoA~\cite{li2025rethinking} argues that invoking a single high-performing model multiple times, paired with an optimal aggregator, can achieve competitive performance without leveraging diverse LLMs.
-Another line of research explores LLM routing, where a selector determines the most suitable model for a given question without integrating all LLMs.
+\textbf{Prior-based LLM Collaboration.} Prior-based methods focus on dynamically selecting or routing LLMs before generating responses.
+Recent research explores LLM routing, where a selector determines the most suitable model for a given question without integrating all LLMs.
 The preliminary work~\cite{shnitzer2023large} proposes binary classifiers to predict the correctness of individual LLMs, while ZOOTER~\cite{lu2023routing} aligns a router with reward-model supervision.
+RouterDC~\cite{chen2024routerdc} utilizes dual contrastive learning for improved accuracy.
+While GraphRouter~\cite{feng2025graphroutergraphbasedrouterllm} constructs model selection as a dynamic link prediction problem by constructing heterogeneous task-query-LLM graphs with GNNs, MODEL-SAT~\cite{zhang2025capability} focuses on performance-based capability representations.
+The latter specifically leverages a lightweight LLM to predict the most effective candidate for a given task.
 Most relevant to our work, Symbolic\_MoE~\cite{chen2025symbolic} proposes a Mixture-of-Experts framework that dynamically selects and combines LLMs based on skill-specific expertise.

-\textbf{Posterior-based LLM Collaboration.} Posterior based methods~\cite{chen2024more,wang2022self,li2024more,chen2023frugalgpt,gui2024bonbon} aggregate outputs from multiple LLM executions to derive an improved response.
-Simple but effective techniques such as Voting~\cite{li2024more,wang2022self} and advanced ranking-based approaches such as LLM-Blender ~\cite{jiang2023llm}, demonstrate the benefits of ensemble refinement.
-In domains with automatic verifiers, such as math~\cite{hendrycks2021measuring} and code generation~\cite{chen2021evaluating}, repeated sampling significantly increases success rates.
+\textbf{Posterior-based LLM Collaboration.} Posterior based methods aggregate outputs from multiple LLM executions to derive an improved response.
+Simple but effective techniques such as Voting~\cite{li2024more,wang2022self} and advanced ranking-based approaches such as LLM-Blender~\cite{jiang2023llm}, demonstrate the benefits of ensemble refinement.
 Besides, techniques like majority voting~\cite{chen2024more}, self-consistency~\cite{wang2022self,chen2023universal}, and best-of-n sampling~\cite{gui2024bonbon} could enhance reliability in tasks lacking verification tools.
-Recent work~\cite{brown2024large} formalizes repeated sampling as a form of compute scaling during inference, highlighting its effectiveness in improving response quality.
+Mixture of Agents (MoA)~\cite{wang2024mixture} introduces a framework for combining LLM agents into ensembles, relying on a fixed set of agents across tasks.
+Similarly, Self-MoA~\cite{li2025rethinking} argues that invoking a single high-performing model multiple times, paired with an optimal aggregator, can achieve competitive performance without leveraging diverse LLMs.